mylokaye/AI-Email-Review/README.md

 ## 🧑‍💼 Who It's For

-- Marketeers & UX / UI Designers
+- Marketeers & UX / UI Designers / Content creators
-- Teams working across multi-brand, multi-region customer experiences
+- Time poor marketeers
-- Anyone using ChatGPT to accelerate **Asset performance analysis**
+- Anyone using ChatGPT to accelerate

 ---

-## ⚙️ How to Use This Prompt in ChatGPT Projects
+## ⚙️ How to Use This Prompt

+This prompt has been tested in ChatGPT Projects and as an Agent in Copilot Studio

 ### Option 1: Use as a Custom GPT (Team/Enterprise)